OPENDAP/NASA-tutorials/README.md

 ## Using the notebooks

 Run `jupyter` and the notebooks will appear in your running/default web browser.
-In the terminal, start jupyter:
+If you are using Binder, the notebooks will open in jupyter lab in your browser.
+For local virtual environments, in the terminal, start jupyter:

 	jupyter notebook

 ### The notebooks

-* NASA_EDL_Login.ipynb		All about Earthdata Login
+* NASA_EDL_Login.ipynb		_All about Earthdata Login_ Run this to learn how to enable
+the opendap server to access data NASA serves that requires a username and password.
+Once you have run this notebook, the remain three listed here should work with and you should not have to authenticate again.

-* netcdf_tutorial.ipynb		Using the NetCDF4 library to read data
+* netcdf_tutorial.ipynb		_Using the NetCDF4 library to read data_ Read and plot data
+from the NASA Hyrax in the cloud server.

-* xarray_netcdf_tutorial.ipynb	Use Xarray with NetCDF4
+* xarray_netcdf_tutorial.ipynb	_Use Xarray with NetCDF4_ Read the same dataset as before,
+but use Xarray's interface.
+The package has many plotting options and also supports parallel access to data, although those features are beyond the scope of this tutorial.
+Under the hood, Xarray uses the NetCDF library by default.

-* pydap_dap4_basic.ipynb	Using PyDAP to read data
+* pydap_dap4_basic.ipynb	_Using PyDAP to read data_ The PyDAP package provides an
+alternative to the NetCDF library for access to data from OPeNDAP servers.

+### About the notebooks

 ----
 Copyright (C) 2023 OPeNDAP, Inc. This Jupyter Notebook is made available under the Creative Commons Attribution license 4.0.